 Growing evidence shows that plagiarism in submitted materials hampers dissemination of legitimate findings, threatening the integrity of the research and publishing community.
 Medical research organizations and scientific, technical and medical (STM) publishers are implementing safeguards like plagiarism software to inhibit:

 We haven’t had to retract anything since we started using iThenticate.

 This report features exclusive insight from STM publisher Landes Bioscience, wherein one of its journal rejected 221 article submissions for plagiarism in 2012 alone; of these, nearly one in five contained more than 40% plagiarized material.

-Here is a look at medical research organizations that use the iThenticate plagiarism detection software.
+Here is a look at medical research organizations that trust iThenticate to keep their medical research free from plagiarism.